 Emmanuel College does not participate in the Yellow-Ribbon Program for Post-911 GI Bill Veterans and dependents.
-There is a tuition and fee cap of \$20,235.02 for the academic year 2014-15 for private schools.
-The tuition cost for the College in 2015-16 is below this amount set by the Veterans Administration for the Post-911 GI Bill program.
+There is a tuition and fee cap of \$21,970.46 for the academic year 2016-17 for private schools.
+The tuition cost for Emmanuel College in 2016-17 is below this amount set by the Veterans Administration for the Post-911 GI Bill program.
 (See Student Cost.)